Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Introduction

-The contributions of our paper must also be cast in the context of the ongoing debate about so-called algorithmic biases.
+Our methodology can incorporate various preferences through the loss function including the treatment of protected groups which is related to the ongoing debate about algorithmic biases.
 As more and more decisions affecting our daily lives have become digitized and automated by data-driven algorithms, concerns have been raised regarding such biases.
+The potential for ML algorithmic outcomes to reproduce and reinforce existing discrimination against legally protected groups has been of great concern.
 Gender and race are two leading examples. \cite{cowgill2019economics} discuss the case of computer scientists at Amazon who developed powerful new technology to screen resumes and discovered the algorithm placed a negative coefficient on terms associated with women and as a result appeared to be amplifying and entrenching male dominance in the technology industry.
-Another example of gender discrimination is discussed by \cite{datta2015automated} who study AdFisher, an automated tool that explores how user behaviors, Google's ads, and Ad Settings interact.
-They found that setting the gender to female resulted in getting fewer instances of an ad related to high-paying jobs than setting it to male.
-The empirical application in our paper relates to racial biases in pretrial detention.
-Journalists at the news website ProPublica reported on a commercial software used by judges in Broward County, Florida, that helps to decide whether a person charged with a crime should be released from jail before their trial.
-They found that the software tool called COMPAS resulted in a disproportionate number of false positives for black defendants who were classified as high risk but subsequently not charged with another crime.
-We apply our covariate-driven classification methods to pretrial decisions with an emphasis on racial justice.
+Another example of gender discrimination is discussed by \cite{datta2015automated} who studied AdFisher, an automated tool that explores how user behaviors, Google's ads, and Ad Settings interact.
+They found that setting the gender to female resulted in fewer instances of an ad related to high-paying jobs than setting it to male.